ip-repo/conversation-maker/README.md

 ```
 ## A few notes:
 - gtts require internet connection so if your offline you will be able to the use only pyttsx3 engine (the program will notify you).
-- in order to avoid qmediaplayer conflict please avoid of resaving a speech file with the same name as a prior speech file( if the new file format isn't the same it ok) if you dont follow this instruction the Slider in the program might not perform as expected.
+- in order to avoid qmediaplayer conflicst please avoid of resaving a new speech file with the same name as a prior speech file( if the new file format isn't the same as an old one then it ok) if you dont follow this instruction the Slider in the program might not perform as expected.
 - this program was made for windows, if you want to use it for linux make sure to changes path in workers.py and run.py